jsdelivrbot/fullstack-microservices-1/README.md

 * Should component pin include a name for the component?
 Require all components to be uniquely named?
 * Should the build process automatically identify components included in first page load, rather than declaring "client:web-scaffold"?
 * Pattern matching is great on the server.
 Does it break down for mu components or make it that much better?
+* What's the best way for component services to pull in dependent components?

 # TODO (maybe)